corcor322/FinancialTracker/README.md

 ## Future Work

 Additional work that could be done with this project:
--The ability to perform custom searches based on all fields -The ability to perform searches with partial matches for key terms -Adding the ability to leave fields blank when creating entries -Not including seconds in the time field
+- The ability to perform custom searches based on all fields
+- The ability to perform searches with partial matches for key terms
+- Adding the ability to leave fields blank when creating entries
+- Not including seconds in the time field
--Cleaning up code with better logic.
+- Cleaning up code with better logic.
 I'm sure there's a better way to implement some of these methods.
--Adding a GUI
+- Adding a GUI

 ## Resources